callistaenterprise/cadec-2017-service-discovery/README-AWS_ECS_ALB.md

 	aws kms list-keys

-...ger iam-user not authorized fel..
+...ger iam-user "not authorized" fel..

 Configure (stored in `~/.ecs/config`) and create a cluster with three nodes: